dasch-swiss/dsp-api/docs/service-configuration.md

 | `STORAGE_ASSET_DIR` | `localdev/storage/images` | Path to the folder where the assets will be stored       |
 | `STORAGE_TEMP_DIR`  | `localdev/storage/temp`   | Path to the folder where temporary files will be created |

+The layout in these folders is explained in detail in the chapter ["Filesystem Setup"](service-filesystem-setup.md).

 ## Jwt

 | Variable           | Default                            | Description                                                                                                                                               |